 (“Axolotl” appears in Cortázar’s short story collection, Final del Juego, shown to the left)

-What were some of your favorite reads in 2017?
+What were some of your top ten reads of 2017?
 See you next year, everyone!